WayneLambert/portfolio/README.md

 ## Contact Me

 You can contact me at [contact@waynelambert.dev](mailto:contact@waynelambert.dev) or by using the [contact form](https://www.waynelambert.dev/contact/) on the site.

+If you'd like to find out more about me, you can also [read my 'About Me' page](https://www.waynelambert.dev/about-me/).

 ## License